 - There seems to be a tense shift that indicates that Peter’s future predictions about false teachers are actually a present reality for the readers of this letter.

-- The reference to the passing of the “fathers” (2 Peter 3:4) has been interpreted either as the past Christian generation or as the Patriarchs in Genesis.
+- The reference to the passing of the “fathers” (2 Peter 3:4) has been interpreted either as the immediately past Christian generation or the antique Patriarchs in the book of Genesis.

 - 2 Peter 2:1-22 extensively parallels Jude 3-19 in wording and order, though it adds a few examples (Noah, Lot) and drops others (1 Enoch, Assumption of Moses).
 While there is debate about whether the author of Second Peter copied the text of Jude or vice versa or whether both writings employed a common source, the majority of commentators agree that it was the epistle of Jude that was almost totally incorporated into the later epistle of 2 Peter.
 Mark Allan Power has posted the chart “Parallels between Jude and 2 Peter” for comparative purposes.